 We are about half-way through 2019, and if your devotional life has puttered out, maybe you just need to switch to something new!

-There is nothing wrong with putting a daily devotional book to the side in July, and planning to pick it up again next January or July in order to finish the book then.
+There is nothing wrong with putting a spiritual or devotional book to the side in July, and plan to pick it up again next January or July in order to finish the book then.
 If you are bored with your Bible reading plan or feel bogged down in the section of Scripture you are in, consider switching to another section of the Bible – maybe Proverbs or one of the Gospels – and after that go back to the section of the Scripture bogging you down.
 You may find you’ll have a fresh and renewed interest in what was previously boring you.

 → THANKS for reading this post.
 Perhaps you’d like to further explore my blog?
 I have Bible study notes, book reviews, and other “thoughtful” Christian content.
 You can subscribe via e-mail: see the right side column, at the top.